Brand Visual Style Prompt: Generate 3 Directions (Palette, Type, Image)

 • The three palettes do not share a primary hue family (warm vs cool vs neutral)

-• Type pairings are real, available pairings (Google Fonts or Adobe Fonts), not invented font names
+• Type pairings are real, available pairings on Google Fonts or Adobe Fonts — not invented font names

-• Each direction has a failure mode.
-If AI says everything is great, push back
+• Each direction has a stated failure mode.
+If AI says every direction is great, push back and demand a weakness

-• The image prompts produce consistent images when run 3 times each
+• The image prompts produce consistent images when run three times each (in Midjourney, lock this with --cref or a style reference)

-• A customer in your target audience would describe each direction differently in one word
+• A customer in your target audience would describe each direction with a different one-word reaction

 Common mistakes